 - Paper (newspaper, magazines, office paper, junk mail, envelopes)

-- Plastic bottles (numbers 1 and 2 only)
+- Plastic bottles (numbers one, two and five only)

 Hazardous waste (household)